pberba/pberba.github.io/security/_posts/2025-11-15-playing-with-hidden-applescripts.md

 ![](/assets/posts/20251115/05-load-script.png)

 `run script` is used by this sample [31cd....a6c6](https://www.virustotal.com/gui/file/31cd55a2f96f6d760653c28699c18589cf2e7d39a0f257579f587f3dce03a6c6).
-And if this DMG used this method, the analysis could have missed this since most analysis would have scanned the data of the files
+And if this DMG used this method, the analysis could have missed this since most analysis would have scanned the only data of the files

 ![](/assets/posts/20251115/06-bad-dmg-scpt.png)